saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 sidebar_position: 1
 ---

+## Behaviour

+- Alarms continue to evaluate metrics against the configured threshold, even after they have already triggered.
+You can adjust the alarm threshold if you do not want it to be in ALARM state

 ## CloudWatch integration feature with S3

 You can export log data from your CloudWatch log groups to an Amazon S3 bucket and use this data in custom processing and analysis, or to load onto other systems.